Widespread PG&E Shutoffs May Begin As Early As Sunday Morning Due To Dangerous Fire Weather

-SACRAMENTO (CBS13) — After restoring power to customers impacted by the latest Public Safety Power Shutoff this week, Pacific Gas and Electric said nearly half a million customers are being warned of another looming PSPS event on Sunday.
+SACRAMENTO (CBS13) — Pacific Gas and Electric said nearly 400,000 may see their power shut off during the looming PSPS event on Sunday.

 Customers can check if their address will be impacted on the PG&E website.